updates.thunderbird.net (UTN)

 python tools/compress_assets.py -r -o media/img/thunderbird/appeal/mycoolappeal/

-Working in with Jinja templates
+Working with Jinja templates

-Linking the compiled .css
+Linking the compiled CSS

 {% block base_css %}

-<link href="{{ static('css/appeal-dec24-style.css') }}" rel="stylesheet" type="text/css"/>
+<link href="{{ static('css/appeal-jul26-style.css') }}" rel="stylesheet" type="text/css"/>

 {% endblock %}